runekrauss/freddy/README.md

 ## :rocket: Getting Started

 The installation of FrEDDY is described first.
-Second, it is explained how a DD type can be used to solve a problem.
+Second, it's explained how a DD type can be used to solve a problem.

 ### :wrench: Installation